 The Support after Suicide Partnership works to achieve the Vision that “Everyone bereaved or affected by suicide is offered timely and appropriate support”

 We do this through research, signposting, advocacy, and campaigning.
-We would like to invite you to read about recent activities:
+We would like to invite you to read about our recent activities:

 Building a compelling case for change